Falepili Mobility Pathway

 For detailed information visit: https://immi.homeaffairs.gov.au/help-support/applying-online-or-on-paper/online/how-to-pay

-Will visa holders be able to live, work and study anywhere in Australia?
+Will Falepili visa holders be able to live, work and study anywhere in Australia?

 Yes.
 As permanent residents, visa holders can choose where they live, work and study in Australia.
-They can move freely anywhere in the country.
+They can move freely anywhere in the country at any time.

-Do visa holders need to stay in Australia to retain permanent resident status?
+Do Falepili visa holders need to stay in Australia to retain permanent resident status?

-This means that if more people need to be selected in a ballot they can be, however it is not anticipated that more than one ballot will be required.
+This means that if more people need to be selected in a ballot they can be, however it is not anticipated that more than one ballot each year will be required.

-Are the pre-ballot and visa applications fees refundable if I am not selected in the ballot or choose not to take up the visa?
+Are the ballot and visa applications fees refundable if I am not selected in the Falepili Visa ballot or choose not to take up the visa?

 No. Neither the ballot or visa application charges can be refunded under Australian law because a person was not selected in the ballot or wishes to withdraw their visa application.